 One great opportunity of feminist theatre is to re-imagine stories traditionally told by men through a feminist lens.
 PerSIStence took up this challenge in 2021 with “Original” by Sharon King-Campbell, a feminist exploration of women’s cultural influences through infamous creation stories.

-Other stunning recent performances shine a light on the contributions of women in Newfoundland’s own history, including “The Haunting of Margaret Duley” by Bernadine Stapleton 2020, and the unforgettable “What Hangs in the Balance” by Petrina Bromley, 2021.
+Other stunning recent performances shine a light on the contributions of women in Newfoundland’s own history.
+Written by L’nu playwright Leahdawn Helena, STOLEN SISTERS explores the lives and legacy of a people now culturally extinct through stories of Beothuk women.
+The “The Haunting of Margaret Duley” by Bernadine Stapleton 2020, and the unforgettable “What Hangs in the Balance” by Petrina Bromley, 2021.

 PerSIStence Theatre Company was founded in early 2017 out of the Women’s March Movement with a mission to “respond to the persistent and universal need for promoting, understanding and embracing the core beliefs of feminism through professional theatre and related initiatives.”
 Officially incorporated as a non-profit on April 25, 2017, the board of directors worked quickly to become a professionally run organization, with the first Annual General Meeting on June 12, 2017.
 The company received sustaining funding for professional arts organizations from Arts NL in 2020 and achieved charitable status in 2021.
 To date, they have produced 18 professional theatre productions, including the premieres of 10 new works written by women.